pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 The elliptic curve E has an equation of the form E: y^2 = x^3 + b, where b is an element of multiplicative group of order p.

 BN curves always have order 6 twists.
-If m is an element which is neither a square nor a cube in a finite field F\_p2, the twisted curve E' of E is defined over a finite field F\_p2 by the equation E': y^2 = x^3 + b' with b' = b / m or b' = b \* m.
+If m is an element which is neither a square nor a cube in an extension field F\_p2, the twisted curve E' of E is defined over an extension field F\_p2 by the equation E': y^2 = x^3 + b' with b' = b / m or b' = b \* m.
 BN curves are called D-type if b' = b / m, and M-type if b' = b \* m.
 The embedded degree k is 12.